lmfit/lmfit-py/doc/confidence.rst

     print("## Confidence Report:")
     report_ci(ci)

-The reports show that we a pretty good fit, and that the automated estimates of the uncertainties are actually pretty good -- agreeing to the second decimal place.
+The reports show that we obtained a pretty good fit, and that the automated estimates of the uncertainties are actually pretty good -- agreeing to the second decimal place.
 But we also see that some of the uncertainties do become noticeably asymmetric at high :math:`n-\sigma` levels.

 We'll plot this data and fit, and then further explore these uncertainties using :func:`conf_interval2d`: